Ryushin Shouchi Ryu

 Ryushin Shouchi Ryu (柳心照智流, Ryūshin Shōchi Ryū) is a school of Japanese swordsmanship specializing in iaijutsu (quick-draw sword art) and kenjutsu (combative sword art) founded by Kawabata Terutaka in 2006.
+The school is particularly noted for its use of short, lightweight iaitō, with which practitioners perform rapid drawing and sheathing sequences.
+In outward presentation, its demonstrations are visually reminiscent of the Japanese traditional performance art of kenshibu, giving them a strong theatrical quality.

-The origins of the Ryushin Shouchi Ryu can be traced to the Tenshinsho Jigen Ryu, a branch tradition of the Tenshin Shōden Katori Shintō-ryū.
+According to the school’s own account, the origins of the Ryushin Shouchi Ryu can be traced to the Tenshinsho Jigen Ryu, a branch tradition of the Tenshin Shōden Katori Shintō-ryū.
 The current headmaster of the Ryushin Shouchi Ryu is Watanabe Yoshio.

 History

 The Ryushin Shouchi Ryu is a branch tradition of the Tenshinsho Jigen Ryu, a system founded by Tose Yosazaemon Osamune (十瀬 与三左衛門 長宗, c.
 1540- c.
 1600) around the Eiroku Era (1558- 1570) specializing in iaijutsu and kenjutsu.
 Tose was a land-holding samurai from Hitachi province.
 While in his twenties he traveled to Katori Shrine to study the Tenshin Shōden Katori Shintō-ryū under the third headmaster, Iizasa Wakasa no Kami Morinobu.
 After five years of training he received a menkyo kaiden (license of mastery) and would go on to continue his studies at Kashima Shrine.
 While at Kashima, Tose became enlightened, and through an oracle, received a catalog of techniques from Takemikazuchi.
 It was after this divine inspiration that he created the Tenshinsho Jigen Ryu, taking the Tenshinshō (true and correct transmission from the deity of Katori Shrine, Futsunushi) from the Tenshin Shōden Katori Shintō-ryū, and adding the term "self-power revelation" (jigen) which had come to him after his spiritual ordeal at Kashima Shrine.
 He would later travel to Satsuma where he would meet his eventual successor Kaneko Shinkurō Morisada (金子 新九郎 盛貞, c.
 1520- c.
 1585).

 The third headmaster, Akasaka Yakurō Masatsune (赤坂 弥九郎 政雅, 1567- 1594), was introduced to Kaneko at the age of 13 to begin his studies in swordsmanship for the purpose of avenging his father's death.
 By the time he was 17 years old Akasaka had mastered the Tenshinshō Jigen-ryū and avenged his father's death when he was 19 years old.
 Shortly after, he moved to Kyoto to become a monk at Tenneiji Temple of the Sōtō Zen School where he took on the Buddhist dharma name Zenkitsu (善吉, also read Zenkichi).
 In 1588, Tōgō Shigekata would become Zenkitsu's best student, mastering the Tenshinshō Jigen-ryū in less than a year.
 Tōgō Shigekata (東郷 重位, 1560- 1643) would go on to combine the Taisha-ryū, which he had previously learned from the founder, Marume Kurandonosuke Tessai, and the Tenshinshō Jigen-ryū to create the Jigen-ryū.
 According to tradition, the Tenshinshō Jigen-ryū would remain a well-kept secret through the Jigen-ryū and Yakumaru Jigen-ryū lines, and passed down through a series of dai (a line of headmasters not related by blood) for nearly 400 years.